fzakaria/fzakaria.com/_posts/2024-08-13-nixos-raspberry-pi-me.md

 Before I event went to play with my Pi, I was unhappy with my current home-networking setup and looked to give it a refresh.

 I have had always a positive experience with [Ubiquiti](https://www.ui.com/introduction) line of products.
-I installed two new AP (access points) and setup a _beautiful_ home rack server that is _completely unecessary_ since my Internet provider is Comcast with top upload speeds of 35 Mbps 🥲.
+I installed two new AP (access points) and setup a _beautiful_ home rack server that is _completely unnecessary_ since my Internet provider is Comcast with top upload speeds of 35 Mbps 🥲.

 <!--more-->